nabormendonca/gpt-4v-enade-cs-2021/questions/q22-eng.md

 PERSON(<u>cpf</u>: text, name: text)
 PET(<u>code</u>: integer, name: text, birth_date: date, pet_type_code: integer, pet_type_description, adopter: text)
 adopter references PERSON(cpf)

+---

-**Prompt**: Answer the question(s) in this image explaining step by step the reasoning used to answer it(them).
-At the end, choose which of the five provided alternatives (A-E) is correct.
+**Prompt**: Answer the question in this image.
+Explain your reasoning step by step.
+At the end, choose which of the five alternatives (A-E) is correct.
 Inform if there is more than one correct alternative or if all five alternatives are incorrect.

+---

 **ChatGPT-4 Vision response**: